Are you tracking the numbers that matter?

 Make sure you have balance in your KPIs

-The Wells Fargo scandal is a prime example of what can go wrong when KPIs are not used appropriately.
 The bank had set ambitious sales targets for its employees, and many employees felt pressure to meet these targets or risk losing their jobs.

 To meet these targets, some employees resorted to unethical behavior, such as creating fake accounts for customers without their knowledge or consent.
 The scandal ultimately led to billions of dollars in fines, loss of customer trust, and damage to the bank’s reputation.